liuqk3/OUTrack/README.md

 * See [mot17.sh](experiments/mot17.sh) for example.
 Note the commands in different bash scripts are not exactly the same with those used in the paper.

 Note that the `--debug` option is quite useful for debugging while training or visaulize the tracking results online!
-If you are in debug (i.e. `opt.debug > 0`) mode, youcan press `Esc` to stop.
+If you are in debug (i.e. `opt.debug > 0`) mode, you can press `Esc` to stop.

 ## Acknowledgement
 A large part of the code is borrowed from [FairMOT](https://github.com/ifzhang/OUTrack) and [CenterTrack](https://github.com/xingyizhou/CenterTrack).
 Thanks for their wonderful works.